DataGreed/intech-en16-ableton/README.md

 I've never tried it, because I don't really find this useful, but if you're interesting in implementing it, you can try following this guide from Intech: https://intech.studio/feed/receive-midi-from-ableton-with-grid-controllers

-If you succeed, please consider making a pull-request to this repository.
+If you succeed, please consider making a pull request to this repository.

 # Have fun!